Online MBA in Indiana

-The University of Southern Indiana offers an AACSB accredited MBA program.
-The program focuses on helping students gain behavioral, technical, and strategic skills.
-These skills help students become leaders in their concerned fields.
-The program also aims at providing students with a unique learning experience.
-Such an experience will enable them to face unique business related issues.
-The program covers topics such as technological change, globalization, and ethical business practices.
+The University of Southern Indiana offers an AACSB accredited MBA program that focuses on helping students gain behavioral, technical, and strategic skills they will need to become leaders in their respective fields.
+The program provides students with a unique learning experience, enabling them to face unique business related issues, such as technological change, globalization, and ethical business practices.

 14. Valparaiso University

-Both programs offer the same level of benefits.
-Students have the freedom to customize their study plans as well.
-Personal career goals and requirements play a role in the development of the study plan.
-Students will need a total of 36 credit hours to complete either of the programs.
-24 credit hours are for MBA core subjects.
-12 credit hours are for the chosen concentrations.
+Both programs offer students the freedom to customize their study plans based on their personal career goals and availability.
+To graduate, students will need to accumulate a total of 36 credit hours to complete either of the programs, 24 for MBA core classes and 12 credits for electives and the concentrations.

 Additional Online MBA Programs in Indiana

-(The 4 Indiana Business Schools listed below are in Alphabetical order)
+(The four Indiana business schools listed below are in alphabetical order.)

 2. Grace College

-The Grace College offers an IACBE accredited Online MBA program.
+Grace College offers an IACBE accredited online MBA program.
 The program helps students understand business administration from a biblical perspective.
-The initial course establishes the biblical foundation for the program.
-Following courses help develop this biblical perspective further.
+The first course of the program establishes the biblical foundation, and the courses that follow further develop this biblical perspective.

 3. Indiana Wesleyan University